mauro3/CORDS/Workshop-Reproducible-Research/lectures/git_slides.md

 ### Notes on the git demo

 This demo was a purely local demo.
-No interaction with a remote server was done (yet).
+No interaction with a remote server was done (this is the next step).

 All information git needs (history, tracked files, etc.) is stored in a local database which is hidden in the `.git` folder within top folder of the repository.
 (But don't mess with this folder!)